Contributions to Support the Aboriginal Economic Development Strategic Partnerships Initiative: Terms and Conditions

 - partners involved in specific SPI projects continue to be engaged throughout the development, implementation and completion of the project;

 - the experience and resources of willing partners to take advantage of economic opportunities are brought together to advance SPI projects; and

 - clear direction, greater coordination, better collaboration and increased linkages are made among federal initiatives across departments and agencies to advance SPI projects.

-The Objective of the Strategic Partnerships Initiative is to increase economic development opportunities for Aboriginal Canadians by stimulating partnerships between federal and non-federal partners within key sectors of the Canadian economy.
-This is intended to lead to greater participation by Aboriginal Peoples in the Canadian economy through: planned and integrated economic development activities; the identification of economic and business opportunities; investment in economic infrastructure; the creation and expansion of viable businesses; and investments and partnerships in economic and resource opportunities.
-This strategic approach to making investments in Aboriginal economic development will also lead to the alignment of project planning cycles across the federal government, with the intent of maximizing the results of federal investments and minimizing the duplication of efforts and overlap in federal programming.
+The Objective of the Strategic Partnerships Initiative is to increase economic development opportunities for Indigenous Canadians by stimulating partnerships between federal and non-federal partners within key sectors of the Canadian economy.
+This is intended to lead to greater participation by Indigenous peoples in the Canadian economy through: planned and integrated economic development activities; the identification of economic and business opportunities; investment in economic infrastructure; the creation and expansion of viable businesses; and investments and partnerships in economic and resource opportunities.
+This strategic approach to making investments in Indigenous economic development will also lead to the alignment of project planning cycles across the federal government, with the intent of maximizing the results of federal investments and minimizing the duplication of efforts and overlap in federal programming.
 Further, planned use of existing program resources will facilitate the levering of non-federal investments in projects.

 The objective is linked to DIAND's Strategic Outcome - "The Economy".
 The SPI contributes directly to DIAND Program Activity 4.2 "Community Investment".

 The desired results from the SPI include: